 apply these methodologies to your most relevant products, operations, and supply

-If you want to discuss Downturn Strategies by phone ot e-mail, fill out this form:
+downturns, what to do with inventory, and getting back-tyo-work by phone ot e-mail, fill out this form:

 Call or email